Sakesh-A/CS-180_Team_Project/README.md

            - Run it on IntelliJ to see the observed result.

     b.
 Manual Testing/Compiling Instructions:
+         1. Place all the required .java files (e.g., Server.java, Client.java, ClientHandler.java, User.java, UserDatabase.java, and any other dependencies like TextMessage or PhotoMessage) in the same directory.
+         2.

 3. Sakesh Andhavarapu Submitted Vocareum Workspace
 4. a.
 Classes